henrfos/minigame-hub/README.md

 # Mini Game Hub

 Welcome to the Mini Game Hub!
-This repository hosts a collection of five engaging browser-based games designed to provide hours of fun and challenge.
+This repository hosts a collection of five browser-based games.
 Below you will find details on each game and how to navigate the repository.

 ## Games Included